Your Cart

 Most people who read anything regarding the management of fleet vehicles already are thinking to themselves that fleet monitoring devices are only for large businesses.
 They picture massive buses, ambulances, or big rig fleets transporting people, services, or goods all across the nation.
 Although GPS tracking devices are a staple among any business with the need to network, route, dispatch, or monitor a fleet of vehicles, the monitoring technology has also been helping small businesses save anywhere from a few thousand dollars a year to hundreds of thousands of dollars!
 This is because vehicle tracking technology does more than simply document mileage.
 Here are some of the most popular reasons why companies use GPS tracking:

-1. Improve Routing And Dispatching: By monitoring your vehicles in real-time, you can optimize routing and dispatching and improve the overall efficiency of your operations.
+1. Improve Routing And Dispatching.
+By monitoring your vehicles in real-time, you can optimize routing and dispatching and improve the overall efficiency of your operations.
 This can result in cost savings, improved customer service, and increased productivity.

-2. Monitor Employee Activity: You can track the location and movement of your vehicles to monitor the activity of your employees while they’re on the clock.
-This can help you catch instances of moonlighting, time-wasting, or other forms of employee misconduct.
+2. Monitor Employee Activity.
+You can track the location and movement of your vehicles to monitor the activity of your employees while they’re on the clock.
+In fact, GPS can help you catch moonlighting, time-wasting, or other forms of employee misconduct.
 Just make sure you have a legitimate business reason for monitoring your employees and that you comply with all relevant laws and regulations, including obtaining user consent and ensuring that you’re not misusing personal information.

-4. Track And Recover Stolen Or Missing Vehicles: In the event of a theft or other loss, you can quickly track down and recover your vehicles using GPS tracking systems.
+4. Track And Recover Stolen Or Missing Vehicles.
+In the event of a theft or other loss, you can quickly track down and recover your vehicles using GPS tracking systems.
 This can help you minimize the financial impact of vehicle theft or loss and ensure that your operations are not disrupted.

-5. Ensure Safe Driving Practices: By monitoring the speed and driving patterns of your employees, you can ensure that they’re driving safely and in compliance with all relevant laws and regulations.
+5. Ensure Safe Driving Practices.
+By monitoring the speed and driving patterns of your employees, you can ensure that they’re driving safely and in compliance with all relevant laws and regulations.
 For example, you can use GPS technologies to alert supervisors if employees are speeding or driving dangerously, allowing them to take corrective action and minimize the risk of accidents or other incidents.

 By GPS tracking employees, companies are able to essentially eliminate all large portions of the wasteful spending associated with poor route management and fleet management operations.
 Not to mention, the improved employee accountability will likely only boost performance and the bottom line!